A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 She’d thought of simply getting to a nearby village and walking to the city.

 “But I understand that if I do that, I’ll probably be dead, and my child will still be alive,” she said.
-“It’s not a solution, I’m just trying to understand what I can do in this situation.”
+“It’s not a solution.
+I’m just trying to understand what I can do in this situation.”

 She managed to get on the humanitarian convoy for the first time on Friday afternoon.
-Speaking by phone en route, she described her mission matter of factly — as if she were doing a quick school run: “I just want to pick up my family.”
+Speaking by phone en route, she described her mission as if she were doing a quick school run: “I just want to pick up my family.”

-Friday’s convoy only made it a few miles.
-They parked up on the highway for hours.
-She was told the route was not safe, there was shelling.
+Friday’s convoy made it only a few miles.
+They parked on the highway for hours.
+She was told the route was not safe, that there was shelling.
 They turned back.
-She cried all the way back to Zaporizhzhia.
+She cried all the way to Zaporizhzhia.

 On Saturday, they set out earlier.
 She was more hopeful.
 A dozen clergymen from the Ukrainian Orthodox Church chanted a prayer before dividing themselves among the convoy.